 of having a traumatic brain injury, 4%

 By contrast, if they don’t have any of those findings,

-you then look for scalp hematoma,
+you then look for further symptoms.
+You search for

-you ask about loss of consciousness
+You also ask about loss of consciousness that was

-that was greater than five seconds,
+equal or greater than five seconds, about the severity

-Although, in most developed world settings
+Although, in most developed world settings where CAT scans